 General Store –will remain open to provide camping and hiking supplies, groceries, gifts, books, postcards and snacks.
 Access from east side near visitor center.
 Operated by Grand Teton Lodge Co.

-Jenny Lake Boating –will remain in operation providing scenic lake cruises throughout the season.
-Boat Shuttles across Jenny Lake are not expected to start until June16, 2017.
+Jenny Lake Boating –The Jenny Lake shuttle boat will begin operations for the season in mid-May 2018.
+Jenny Lake Boating also offers scenic cruises.
 Check with the visitor center or see map for directions to the boat dock.
 Check with the visitor center or Jenny Lake Boating for times, prices and services offered.

 Jenny Lake Campground –will remain open with only limited construction in the campground.
 Tents only.
 Operated by Grand Teton Lodge Co.